Online Police Record Check

 Reconsideration Process for Level 3 Police Record Check

-• Requests for reconsideration must be made by the applicant in writing within 45 days of receiving the results of the Police Record Check, and submitted to:
+Requests for reconsideration must be submitted in writing within 45 days of receiving the Police Record Check results and mailed to:

 Greater Sudbury Police Service